czottmann/xcode-toolbox/README.md

 ### xcactivitylog-grep-and-notify

-Xcode is being stupidly ignorant to "halting errors" in some build steps.
-For example, sometimes in the "Extract app intents metadata" phase of my builds, a "halting error" might occur, but Xcode will still report a successful build.
-I spent several hours chasing those hard-to-find issues, and finally decided to write a script that would notify me if a specific string or pattern is found in the build log.
+Xcode is stupidly ignorant of "halting errors" in some build steps.
+For example, sometimes the "Extract app intents metadata" phase of my builds will produce a halting error, but Xcode will still report a successful build.
+I spent several hours tracking down these hard-to-find problems, and finally decided to write a script that would notify me if a certain string or pattern was found in the build log.

 [`xcactivitylog-grep-and-notify`](xcactivitylog-grep-and-notify) `gunzip`s the
-most recent `. xcactivitylog` file found in a given path to `stdout`, greps for a specific string or pattern, and throws up a notification if said string/pattern is found.
+most recent `.xcactivitylog` file found in a given path to `stdout`, greps for a specific string or pattern, and shows a notification if said string/pattern is found.

 ```bash
 xcactivitylog-grep-and-notify \